Aryan-Jain-1710/Log-Anonymization-RCAC/README.md

     ```

     Required flags:
-    - -i: name of the input system log that need to be anonymized
+    - `-i`: name of the input system log that need to be anonymized
-    - -o: name of the output file that will store the anonymized system log
+    - `-o`: name of the output file that will store the anonymized system log
-    - -y: name of the directory that contains all the YAML files which are used as recognizers
+    - `-y`: name of the directory that contains all the YAML files which are used as recognizers
-    - -e: YAML file that contains the name of all the entity types
+    - `-e`: YAML file that contains the name of all the entity types

 ---
 ### References